Back to school checklist

 See our Events page for more PTA sponsored events throughout the year!

 Are you a little overwhelmed?
 We were too once!
 Ease into becoming an involved RCES parent by starting with

 Use your powers for good!
 Learn more about what we do and why you should join.
 The Fall Membership Appeal is our biggest fundraiser of the year, so there's no better time than now!

 School events give your kids the opportunity to show off their knowledge of the school and the school community, and to feel a sense of ownership.
 Let them share that with you, while having fun together!
 See our full list of PTA sponsored events.

 3 - Have a lunch date with your child

 ...while also lending a hand to our cafeteria staff and getting to your your child's classmates.
-See the Chronicle for monthly cafeteria sign-ups.
-To avoid an over-crowded cafeteria, only volunteers who have signed up will be allowed to come help out at lunch.
+See the Chronicle for information about volunteering at lunch & recess.
+Parents are always welcome and appreciated!

 4 - Attend classroom parties